 Treat all types of interview methods the same.
 Dress the way you could with a face-to-face interview.
 Get your hair shaved properly, put on good attire that does not shout and be simple.

 The recruiter wants to see your body language and more specifically your face.
 For that reason, you should face the camera while answering the questions.

-There is no better way to ace your one-way video interview than to follow these 9 keys.
-Know the job requirements; research the company, get familiar with the interview questions and you will surely impress the recruiter.
+There is no better way to ace your on-demand video interview than to follow these nine keys.
+Know the job requirements, research the company, get familiar with the interview questions and you will surely impress the recruiter.